-Carver County has served as the champion of the Project and is committed to provide 31 percent of the future project cost.
-The Carver County Board of Commissioners adopted a resolution to approve the request for INFRA funding and to commit to the local match for the Project.
+Carver County has served as the champion of the Project and is committed to provide \$7 million toward the Project.
+The Carver County Board of Commissioners adopted a resolution to approve the request for RAISE funding and to commit to the local match for the Project.
 Local funding from Carver County is dedicated to the Project and leverages a new, non-federal revenue source passed by Carver County in 2017.
 Per Minnesota Statute, Carver County enacted a one-half cent local option sales tax and \$20 wheelage tax on vehicle purchases to finance the local share of this Project.
 The one-half cent local option sales tax provides approximately \$7 million in annual, non-federal revenue dedicated for transportation improvements within the County.
 This Project is specifically identified to receive these local funds in the County's adopted Transportation Tax Plan, which designates eligible projects for the tax revenue.
-Based on current projections, \$12 million from this revenue source will be available for the Project by 2023.